data61/python-paillier/docs/usage.rst

 supplied encrypted data with their own, unencrypted data.

-Once this party has received some :class:`~phe.paillier.EncryptedNumber` instances (e.g. see `Serialisation`_), it can perform basic mathematical operations supported by the Paillier
+Once this party has received some :class:`~phe.paillier.EncryptedNumber` instances (e.g. see :ref:`serialisation`), it can perform basic mathematical operations supported by the Paillier
 encryption:

 1. Addition of an :class:`~phe.paillier.EncryptedNumber` to a scalar